Time to Change the Narrative on Health After 40

 Even 3 minutes of deep breathing or writing down your thoughts can help reduce stress and keep you grounded.

-Stress is a real health killer, and managing it is just as important as any other health habit.
+Stress is a health killer, and managing it is just as important as any other health habit.

 Tracking these habits can show you how much progress you’re really making.